 Clinical Trials Experience With Naproxen And Other NSAIDs

-In patients taking naproxen in clinical trials, the most frequently reported adverse experiences in approximately 1% to 10% of patients are:
+In patients taking naproxen in clinical trials, the most frequent reported adverse experiences in approximately 1% to 10% of patients are:

 Gastrointestinal: heartburn, nausea, dyspepsia, stomatitis

 General: dyspnea, thirst

 In patients taking NSAIDs, the following adverse experiences have also been reported in approximately 1% to 10% of patients.

 General: abnormal renal function, anemia, elevated liver enzymes, increased bleeding time, rashes